 Town Board Meetings

-Meetings of the Oyster Bay Town Board are conducted in the Town Board Hearing Room, Town Hall East, 54 Audrey Avenue, Oyster Bay, New York.
+Meetings of the Oyster Bay Town Board are conducted in the Town Board Hearing Room, Town Hall North, 54 Audrey Avenue, Oyster Bay, New York.

 How Meetings are Structured